AlrasheedA/st-link-analysis/README.md

     -   View control bar for zooming, fitting, and centering the view, making it easier to navigate your graphs.
     -   View all properties of the selected elements in a side panel.
     -   Highlights neighboring nodes or edges when an element is selected.
 -   **Node Actions (Expand / Remove):** Enable node removal and expansion using the `node_actions` parameter.
 Removal can be triggered by a delete keydown or a remove button click, while expansion occurs on a double-click or expand button click.
-When these events are triggered, the event details and selected node IDs are sent back to the Streamlit app as the component’s return value.
+When these events are triggered, the event details and selected node IDs are sent back to the Streamlit app as the component's return value.

 ## Installation